 8. Combination Coat

-Dogs with this coat type have two or more coat types.
+Dogs with this coat type have two or more coat types, with combined lengths, presence of undercoat and different hair types and textures.
 For instance, dogs may have a shorter coat on most of their body and very feathery legs.
 Other dogs may be hairless except for small portions of their body, like the Chinese Crested.
 Some dogs may have very short fur on their stomachs and long fur everywhere else.

 If only a very small portion of the dog’s body is a different coat type, you can often groom them according to their main coat type.
 However, you may need to groom sections of their body in different ways.

-For instance, Chinese Cresteds are mostly hairless except for their ears and heads.
-You’ll often need to brush the fur they do have, but you don’t have to brush the rest of their (hairless) body.
+For instance, Chinese Crested are mostly hairless except for their ears and heads.
+You’ll often need to brush the fur they do have, while protecting the rest of their hairless body from the elements.

 9. Silky Coat

-Dogs with silky coats have very long, fine fur.
-These dogs aren’t like Poodles in that their fur continuously grows.
-Therefore, they don’t need professional trimming in most cases.
+Dogs with silky coats usually have very long, fine fur.
+They don’t often need professional trimming in most cases.
 However, they can be prone to matting, so brushing is required.

 Depending on the breed, some owners may have their dogs cut shorter to lower their grooming needs.
 In most cases, you will need to brush them daily.